 You can complete a self-assessment at ULifeline to learn insights about your current state of mind.
 The Self e-Valuator provides a valuable and objective perspective if or when you’re struggling with troubling thoughts.

-Go Ask Alice! is a health Q&A internet resource from Columbia University.
+Go Ask Alice! is a health Q&A resource from Columbia University.
 It provides readers with reliable, accurate, accessible, culturally competent information and a range of thoughtful perspectives so that they can make responsible decisions concerning their health and well-being.